 Step 4 of your Apple Pinch Pot – stem and leaf

-Now make a small clay stem and leaf – you can add leaf patterns with a knife if you wish.
-Cross hatch the wall of your apple where you want to add your stem and leaf and gently press your stem and leaf onto this year.
-With a little water smooth your stem and leaf down to make sure it is securely attached!
+Now take a small amount of clay to make a small clay stem and leaf – you can add leaf patterns with a knife if you wish.
+Cross hatch/ scratch the wall of your apple where you want to add your stem and leaf and gently press your stem and leaf onto this year.

-Step 5 – let dry
+Step 5 – let pinch pot dry fully

 Time to wait!!
 Let your apple pinch pots dry!
 This can take anything between 1 day and 7 days – depending on how hot and dry your environment is.
 In a humid country this will take longer.